lkdjiin/ackr/README.markdown

 2. Give me ideas
 3. Correct my poor english syntax
 4. Blog about ackr
-5. Tell ackr to your friends or colleague
+5. Tell ackr to your friends or colleagues

 License
 --------------------------